Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the baryon number density: low temperatures

-We see a very good agreement of the baryon number calculated at positive values of $\theta^2$ using CEM with the lattice data, for both $T=227$~MeV and $T=265$~MeV and over the full range of the explored chemical potentials.
-This range covers $0 < \mu_q/T < 3.5$ or $ 0 < \mu_q < 800$~MeV for $T=227$~MeV and $0 < \mu_q/T < 2.4$ or $ 0 < \mu_q < 640$~MeV for $T=265$~MeV.
-It is important to extend this analysis to other values of $T$ in order to understand whether such agreement between the CEM and lattice data is common to all $T<T_{RW}$.
+In Fig.~\ref{fig:CEM_vs_lattice2} we plot the baryon number $B(\theta)$ divided by $\theta$ versus $\theta^2$ including both imaginary ($\theta^2 < 0 $) and real ($\theta^2 > 0 $) values of $\theta$.
+In the left panel our lattice results for $T=227$~MeV and $T=265$~MeV are depicted together with fits to the CEM, Eq.~(\ref{CEM_summed}).
+The error band in this figure is determined from the condition that the function (\ref{CEM_summed}) at each particular value of $\theta$ is considered as the function of two correlated random variables $b$ and $q$; in so doing, we employ bootstrapping.
+One can see a very good agreement between the CEM prediction and our lattice data for real values of $\theta$ over the full range of the explored chemical potentials covering $0 < \mu_q/T < 3.5$ or $ 0 < \mu_q < 800$~MeV for $T=227$~MeV and $0 < \mu_q/T < 2.4$ or $ 0 < \mu_q < 640$~MeV for $T=265$~MeV.
+This agreement is especially good for $T=265$~MeV.
+It is important to extend our analysis to other values of $T$ in order to understand whether the observed agreement between the CEM and lattice data is common to all $T<T_{RW}$.

+We shall emphasize that the function $B_{CEM}(\theta)$ while providing good extrapolation to real values of $\theta$ over a wide range has a drawback: it has branch-cut singularities in $\theta$ complex plane along the lines

+that is, it is not meromorphic.
+Therefore, the respective grand canonical partition function $Z_{GC}^{CEM}(\theta)$ is not an entire function, it has branch-cut singularities~\cite{Taradiy:2019taz} along the negative real semiaxis in the $\xi$ complex plane: $\ds -\;{1\over q}<\mathrm{Re}\xi<-q$.

+In the left panel we also show results of the fit to Eq.~(\ref{eq:ff_for_Z}) and the respective analytic continuation.
+One can see that at $T=265$~MeV this approach to analytic continuation works quite well providing reasonable analytic continuation up to $\theta \sim 0.5$.
+At $T=227$~MeV result of analytic continuation is not so good.
+We believe that this is due to insufficient statistics we have at imaginary $\theta$ for this temperature.
+We will provide additional arguments in favor of this approach to analytic continuation in the next subsection.